thelabs-dev/flutter_swapi/README.md

 # flutter_swapi

-A Flutter plugin implementation of the SWAPI (The Star Wars API)
+A Dart plugin implementation of the SWAPI (The Star Wars API)

 https://swapi.dev/documentation